plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_python3.rst

 Now everything is prepared to work on the migration of the package.

-However, for small packages or packages that have few dependencies, it is a good idea to try starting your instance now.
+For small packages or packages that have few dependencies, it is a good idea to try starting your instance now.

 .. code-block:: shell